Science in the Making: Thinking Historically About Science|

 |Certificates: The Study of Education|

 This course introduces students to a range of perspectives--drawn from history, sociology, anthropology, geography, media studies, and literary studies, among others--on how to write about the history of science.
 Throughout, the emphasis is on understanding the relationship between the histories of science we can tell and the materials that our histories draw upon, from publications and archival documents to oral histories, material culture, and film.
 In addition to reading academic literature, students will gain practical experience working with historical sources and conducting original research.
-They will also familiarize themselves with new digital tools for presenting historical materials by developing a course website that showcases their research projects.
+Topics covered include scientific instruments and technology; the significance of the place where science is done (from laboratories to outer space); scientific "popularization"; science, visual culture, and cinema; gender, race, and science.

 ||Gen Ed Area Dept: